SQE: Foreign qualified lawyers and overseas students

 • our highly esteemed students and graduates – in whom we take special pride.

-We feel honoured to see our graduates use the skills and knowledge gained from their OSCEsmart bar course not just to go through the QLTS OSCE, but also to move up the lawyer’s career paths towards a bright and sustainable future.
+We feel honoured to see our graduates use the skills and knowledge gained from their bar course not just to go through the QLTS OSCE, but also to move up the lawyer’s career paths towards a bright and sustainable future.
 The foreign qualified lawyers (including foreign solicitors in the UK) who have attended our preparation course represent various jurisdictions all over the world:

 Australia, Canada, China, France, Germany, Greece, Hong Kong, Italy, Japan, Russia, Singapore, Spain, UAE, UK, USA (in particular, after California and New York bar exams) and many others.